Krrish2004/qkd-razorpay-demo/README.md

 # Quantum Key Distribution (QKD) for Razorpay Integration

 This project demonstrates the use of Quantum Key Distribution (BB84 protocol) for securing payment transactions with Razorpay.
-It includes both a command-line implementation and a web-based visual interface.
+It includes both a command-line implementation and a web-based visual interface with Apple-like design aesthetics and AI-powered fraud detection.

 ## Project Structure